orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-##### generateEachHttpStatus
+#### generateEachHttpStatus

 Type: `Boolean`.

-Gives you the possibility to generate mocks for all the HTTP statuses in the `responses` fields in your OpenAPI specification.
+Allows generating mocks for all the HTTP statuses in the `responses` fields of the provided OpenAPI specification.
 By default only the 200 OK response is generated.

 ```js
 module.exports = {